ColdWave-Stuidos/Survivors_Clone/README.md

   - The enemies will constnatly walk towards the player.
   - These basic enemies deal 1 hp worth of damage as they bump into the player.
 - Basic Attacks
-- Leveling Up and choosing upgrades
-- Added a health bar and the player can now visually lose health.
-- Added a timer to show how long you have been in the game.
-- Added a GUI for what items the player currently has collected.
-- Added additional enemies:
-	- Kobold (Strong)
-	- Cyclops
-	- Juggernaut
-	- Amoeba (This game's version of the Reaper)

-### Attack List
   - Ice Spear
   - Tornado
   - Javelin

-### Item List
+- Basic Items
-- Food (Heals the player)
+  - Food (Heals the Player)
   - Ring (Adds an additional bullet per shot)
   - Tome (Makes spells larger)
-- Armor (Grants armor)
+  - Armor (Grants Armor)
   - Speed Shoes (Player moves faster)
   - Scroll (Decreases spell cooldown)
+- Added additional enemies:
+	- Kobold (Strong)
+	- Cyclops
+	- Juggernaut
+	- Amoeba (This game's version of the Reaper)

 ## Ideas I want to Add after the tutorial
 - [ ] Ice Spear explodes into little shards on death